-Examples of Questions to use in a Feedback Session
+Examples of Opening Questions to use in a Feedback Session

-- · What is the riskiest thing you have ever done? - What risky activities are you drawn to?
-Why are you not drawn to them? - When has the speed of decision-making ever been an issue? - Have you ever had to make a decision without having all of the information to make an informed decision?
+- What is the riskiest thing you have ever done?
+How did it make you feel? - What risky activities are you drawn to or why are you not drawn to them? - When has the speed of decision-making been advantageous and/or disadvantageous? - Have you ever had to make a decision without having all of the information to make an informed decision?
 How did this make you feel?
 What was the outcome? - What does stress mean to you? - Give me an example of the last time you felt under pressure.
-How did you cope? - · Can you tell me about a failed endeavour?
-How did you approach it the next time? - To what extent does your job require you to embrace new ways of doing things and unfamiliar environments? - Do you seek out unfamiliar experiences in your life outside of work?
+How did you cope? - Can you tell me about a failed endeavour?
+How did you approach it the next time? - To what extent does your job role require you to embrace new ways of doing things and unfamiliar environments? - To what extent do you explore unfamiliar experiences in your life outside of work?